doriyan13/doriyan13/README.md

 - 🌱 I’m looking to learn from everyone 🤣
 - 👯 I’m looking to learn from everyone
 - 🥅 2021 Goals: Deep my knowledge in software-development
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to play the guitar & travel

 ### Connect with me: